neptunepenguin/eh-search-multiple/README.md

    to tagging mode again, the tag selection will get messed up.
 Reloading the page (F5 or Ctrl+R) is a temporary fix.

+### Compatibility Note

+Since most of the gallery page is measured in pixels there is little space where placing new elements will not mangle the layout.
+To add more buttons (from other scripts) I suggests placing 'inline-block' buttons above the title, this way the buttons will line together above the title.

 ## Copyright